Buddy LeRoux: Takeover failure

 The two ousted general partners immediately filed suit against LeRoux, were granted an injunction, and then battled him in court over the next 12 months.
 The trial revealed unflattering details about all the principals: it was learned that LeRoux and his faction were in secret negotiations to buy the Cleveland Indians while still involved with the Red Sox and LeRoux's legal team heaped criticism upon the management decisions of Mrs. Yawkey and Sullivan.

 In early June 1984, the legal fight ended with an appeals court ruling against LeRoux.
 He was removed as the team's executive vice president, administration, and his allies were purged from management.
 In late 1985, Jean Yawkey bought out Badgett, Curran and LeRoux's own limited partnership (which reportedly fetched $2 million).
 On March 30, 1987, Mrs. Yawkey acquired LeRoux's general partnership for a reported $7 million to become majority general partner in the team.

 Later life

 Following the failed takeover attempt, LeRoux largely faded from the public eye, although from 1986 to 1989 he did own Boston's Suffolk Downs, a Thoroughbred racetrack.
 By the late 1980s, he had filed assets of $100 million, "including oil wells, greyhound racing dogs and antique cars."
+In December 1986, LeRoux began negotiations to purchase the New England Patriots, Foxboro Stadium, and a lease on Foxboro Raceway.
+However, due to a lack of progress on the deal, he withdraw his offer on March 17, 1987.

 LeRoux died at age 77 on January 7, 2008, in Wolfeboro, New Hampshire.
 He was survived by his wife and three children.